voronaam/UncleK/status.md

 - [x] Producing to topics
 - [x] Consuming from topics (HEAD, beginning, etc)
 - [x] Compacted topics
-- [ ] Data cleanup thread
+- [x] Data cleanup thread
 - [ ] Compression
 - [ ] Consumer groups.
-Currently any consumer connecting is being told it is the only consumer.
+Currently any consumer connecting is being told it is the only consumer in any group.

 # Client support